 Put baking soda in one side and loose mineral in the other, free choice.

-9. Prefered fencing, 4″X4″ woven wire, 330′ long roll and 4″X4″ panels.
+8. Prefered fencing, 4″X4″ woven wire, 330′ long roll and 4″X4″ panels.
 Do not use 6″X6″ woven wire or 6″X6″ cattle panels.
 Goats can get stuck in them.
 NO welded wire, welds will break & fence will fall apart.

 9. Gates: I recommend using a wire filled gate to keep the goats head inside their pens and the

 predators heads out.
 Make sure the gates are wide enough to get carts, tractors or what ever into the